- CHAMPVA is an abbreviation for the Civilian Health and Medical Program of the Department of Veterans’ Affairs.

 And while the benefits are similar, the programs are managed and administered separately with significant differences in claim filing procedures and preauthorization requirements.

 A disability that is rated service-connected may occur months or years following the events that caused the disability.
-For example, the traumatic events that caused many military personnel to experience Post-Traumatic Stress Disorder (PTSD) often occurred a considerable time span before the development of the PTSD mental disability, and perhaps several years after the individuals’ active duty.
+For example, the traumatic events that cause many military personnel to experience Post-Traumatic Stress Disorder (PTSD) often occurred a considerable time span before they start showing signs of PTSD.
 As long as the disability occurred while on active duty, the VA might well consider it service-related.

 In order to receive benefits, the service member or vet’s character at discharge must be: honorable, under honorable conditions, or “general” (meaning not “under dishonorable conditions”).
 Nevertheless, those discharged under undesirable, bad conduct, or other types of dishonorable conduct may still qualify for benefits subsequent to a VA special determination.